Insight Orchestrator Overview

-- The first pair are for encryption and decryption of credentials, and are the ones we’ll be primarily discussing in this section.
+- The first credential pair is for encryption and decryption of credentials

-- The second pair are for generic elliptic curve signatures to sign and verify the requests.
-We discuss these keys and their purpose more in the Orchestrator-to-cloud communication section.
+- The second credential pair is for generic elliptic curve signatures to sign and verify the requests

-Credentials are sent on an as-needed basis to the orchestrator with the incoming request to kickoff an action from the cloud.
+The encrypted credentials are sent from the Insight Cloud to the Orchestrator on an as-needed basis to execute an action in a workflow.
 They are then decrypted in memory and passed to the plugins directly, where the plugin makes use of the data to connect to a third party system.

-Each time you store a credential, it’s encrypted once for every orchestrator you have currently registered, even if that orchestrator is not yet configured to need that credential.
+Each time you create a new credential, it’s encrypted once for every orchestrator you have currently registered, even if that orchestrator is not yet configured to use that credential.
 This is done because once it’s encrypted, we lose the ability to make it available to any other orchestrator you may want to use it with later on.
-In this way, we make it slightly easier to reuse credentials between orchestrators without having to constantly reenter them.
+In this way, we make it slightly easier to reuse credentials between orchestrators without having to re-enter them.

-However, because we can’t reshare credentials without your express intervention by reentering them, any orchestrators you add after entering a credential don’t have access to that credential.
-To get around this, you would need to recreate the credential with the same information after you register the new orchestrator.
+However, because we can’t reshare credentials without your express intervention by re-entering them, any orchestrators you add after entering a credential don’t have access to that credential.

 If you reset an orchestrator, you’ll lose access to the credentials from the cloud unless you registered at least one other orchestrator prior to you entering the credentials the first time.
 This is because you’ve severed the tie between the orchestrator and credentials that was created when you entered the credentials initially.
 This is why you shouldn’t reset an orchestrator unless you’re advised to do so by a support representative.